pratham-404/Shuffle-Royale/README.md

 ## Contributing

-If you would like to contribute to PokerJS, you can submit a pull request with your changes.
+If you would like to contribute to project, you can submit a pull request with your changes.
 Please make sure that your code follows the project's coding standards and that it has been thoroughly tested.
-If you have any questions or feedback about PokerJS, you can contact me at [mail](prathamloya12345@gmail.com).
+If you have any questions or feedback, you can contact me at [mail](prathamloya12345@gmail.com).